 - CBD dominant: ACDC (non psychoactive)

-As I mentioned above, I layer my products.
+As I mentioned above, I layer my products when it comes to marijuana and migraines.
 It is important for me to catch a headache before it becomes full blown.
 I use a CBD dominant sublingual spray of 8 parts CBD to 1 part THC as soon as a I feel a headache coming in.
 Cannabidiol (CBD) is both an analgesic and an anti inflammatory.
 I carry an ACDC vape pen with me.
 I also use a topical cream on my neck-my personal favorite in California is called Sweet Releaf.
 I will also use a mild THC tincture (low in milligrams) which seems to relax me.

 As a precaution, I take CBD on a daily basis to keep inflammation under control.
 I also do daily doses of both vitamin B6 and B12 which in studies has shown to reduce migraines two fold for patients after taking it for 6 months.
 I also take a magnesium supplement daily as people with migraines have shown lower levels than average.

-Cannabis is not a silver bullet for migraines, but it got me off of migraine meds and Vicodin.
+When it comes to marijuana for migraines, cannabis is not a silver bullet, but it got me off of migraine meds and Vicodin.
 Everyone is different and my suggestion is to start low and slow and micro dose with anything that is new to you.
 Lastly, some people find that edibles help with their migraines, but I do not seem to tolerate them well.

 I hope this helps!